 When a telepresence system connects to non-telepresence devices, it should use theAudioLevel expected by that device.
 If this is unknown, it should use the Telepresence AudioLevel.

 {Editor’s note : -31 dBov needs more discussion, especially in the light of the codec overload point assumed.}

+7.1.3.5 Send Loudness Rating